wangshaoli777/matebook-14-OpenCore-Hackintosh/readme-eng.md

 20200709:
 1.changed MLE,ROM,Serial number
-2.add a insure file which can save your device（WRCOVERY.BIN）
+2.add a insure file which can save your device from extremely mistake likes cant boot to any OS（WRCOVERY.BIN）
 how to use:copy it to ESR

 Next update maybe support Bigsur